igloo-project/igloo-doc/source/release-notes/migration/Migrating-to-0.12.md

 deprecated and replaced by behavior generation's methods on `Condition` object.
 This pattern allows to use more easily and consistently any `Condition` to control component's visibility or enabled property.
-More documentation on this pattern and the way to rewrite your code [UI Placeholder and Enclosure](../howtos/UI-Placeholder-and-Enclosure.html)
+More documentation on this pattern and the way to rewrite your code {ref}`UI Placeholder and Enclosure <ui-placeholder-enclosure>`